 The Weta Cave

-A New Zealand North Island must see for film fans, especially if you’re into Lord of The Rings!
-From our campsite, it was only a 7 minute drive to the Weta Cave.
-This is where you can take a tour of the Weta Workshop (approx. NZ$30.00), as a free alternative you can enter the Weta Cave and take photos with the figures outside, then watch the fascinating documentary as well as admire props and costumes from various films such as King Kong, Spiderman and Avatar.
+You can take a tour of the Weta Workshop (starting at approx. NZ$30.00 for the shortest tour) or if you’re on a budget it is completely free to enter Weta Cave gift shop area and take photos with the figures outside, watch the fascinating documentary as well as admire props and costumes from various films such as King Kong, Spiderman and Avatar.

-This is one of not only the best things to do in Wellington but with over 1.5 million visitors a year it’s one of the most popular things to do in New Zealand North Island – best of all it’s completely free!
+The Museum of New Zealand is not only the best things to do in Wellington but with over 1.5 million visitors a year it’s one of the most popular things to do on your NZ North island road trip.
+Best of all it’s completely free!
 We spent much longer here than we expected, intrigued by the artwork, artefacts and insight into Maori culture and New Zealand’s history.

-We loved the street art in Wellington, with murals popping up all over the city however the David Bowie mural on the side of Jam Hair Co on Ghuznee Street was a definite highlight and one not to be missed from your New Zealand North Island Itinerary!
+We loved the street art in Wellington thanks to their Arts on Walls programme.
+Although there are murals popping up all over the city, the David Bowie mural on the side of Jam Hair Co on Ghuznee Street was a definite highlight and one not to be missed from your New Zealand North Island Itinerary!
 Created by artist Xoë Hall it even had glittery eye shadow and was neighboured by some equally fabulous murals!